Inserting an IUCD

-This page will give you information about inserting an IUCD.
+This page will give you information about inserting an IUD.
 If you have any questions, ask your GP or other relevant health professional.

-A coil or intra-uterine contraceptive device (IUCD) is a T-shaped implant made of plastic and copper that is placed in your uterus (womb) to prevent you from becoming pregnant.
+A copper intra-uterine contraceptive device (IUD, also known as a Cu-IUD or 'coil') is a T-shaped implant made of plastic and copper that is placed in your uterus (womb) to prevent you from becoming pregnant.

-You or your partner should not need to use another method of contraception while the IUCD is in place.
+You or your partner should not need to use another method of contraception while the IUD is in place.

 There are other non-permanent methods of female contraception.